bobbyluig/bobbyluig.github.io/_drafts/2024-02-17-graph-oriented-programming.md

  We describe each of the node types in more detail.

 - Pane: This node type is used to display information to users or retrieve user input.
 It allows zero or more input and output primitives.
 Generally, a pane can read global system state but not mutate it.
 All outputs should be written to the session state.
+A pane can have different output types depending on the action that is taken (e.g, the submit and exit buttons may have different outputs).
 - Processor: This node type is used to run arbitrary business logic.
 It allows zero or more input and output primitives.
 A processor can mutate global system state (e.g., performing database writes) in addition to the session state.
 - Sink: This is a special node type that indicates to the framework that a workflow is complete.
 There may be more than one sink node with different designations to indicate to the framework what type of exit was taken.
 - Source: This is a special node type that is used to mark the start of the workflow.
 The framework will always begin executing a workflow form the source node.